8:00 a.m. - 6:00 p.m. Monday - Friday (During Fall and Spring Semesters)

 - Your insurance cards

 - Payment in the form of a credit/debit card or UHS/UKHC will bill your private/commercial insurance for services.
 (The Health Fee only covers your office visit.
-If you get a prescription or need an appliance such as crutches, you will be expected to pay or it can be billed to insurance).
-Please be aware you will be expected to pay for anything not covered by your health insurance
+If you get a prescription or need an appliance such as crutches, UHS can bill your insurance or you will receive a bill.)
+Please be aware you will be expected to pay for anything not covered by your health insurance.

 - Outside records if you are following up here for something that was initially treated elsewhere